Last Updated on September 30, 2020 by Susheel Chandradhas

 It enables the photographer to explore architecture as patterns and shapes, distorting them – sometimes beyond recognition – so that the viewer is also forced to look at architecture in a new way.

-Here are some Fisheye lenses
+Here are some Fisheye lenses:

 More Lens Information

-Find out more about lenses for different kinds of photography at The Lens Resource index post.
+If you’re interested in reading more about lenses that can be used for different kinds of photography, check out The Lens Resource index post.